ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 # Use of Abstract APIs

-This document refers to various APIs between a Broker and an OTrP implementation in the abstract, meaning the literal syntax and programming language are not specified, so that various concrete APIs can be designed (outside of the IETF) that are compliant.
+This document refers to various APIs between an OTrP implementation and an OTrP/HTTP implementation in the abstract, meaning the literal syntax and programming language are not specified, so that various concrete APIs can be designed (outside of the IETF) that are compliant.